 3.10 Our advisors.
 We may disclose your personal data to our insurers and/or professional advisers to take professional advice and manage legal disputes.

 3.11 Disclosures designated by you.
 We may disclose your personal data to third parties designated by you, such as other users of the Site to whom you show public information such as user-submitted content data, or between parents and childcare providers or information relating to our childcare providers which we disclose to providers of certain benefits offered through us.

 3.12 Our service providers.
 We may disclose personal data to our service providers or subcontractors in connection with the uses we’ve described above.
 For example, we may disclose:

 - any personal data in our possession to suppliers which host the servers on which our data is stored, or to freelance staff whose duties involve handling the relevant personal data;

-- correspondence data to providers of email or email marketing services;
+- correspondence data to providers of email, email marketing or physical delivery/courier services;

 - payments data to our payment processing service providers (such as Stripe);